Hawkforst/Agents-Intensive---Capstone-Project/README.md

 # Flaws and future improvements
 Due to time constraints, many features haven't been (fully) developed or are underdeveloped.
 This section's purpose is to keep a TO-DO list of these flaws and highlight that I'm aware of these issues but haven't had the time to address everything:

+* Persistent memory: better design and implementation.
+Currently it's more of a mock implementation and I'm too time constrained to make meaningful progress before the submission.